LucaMattiocco/1D-Heat-Equation-Numerical-Methods/README.md

 **Current Issue**: Both explicit and implicit methods work towards the same goal (solving the heat equation).
 However, they reside in separate classes without a shared interface.

-**Suggested Improvement**: You could introduce a base class or an interface, such as `HeatEquationSolver`, that both `ExplicitMethods` and `ImplicitMethods` inherit from.
+**Suggested Improvement**: One could introduce a base class or an interface, such as `HeatEquationSolver`, that both `ExplicitMethods` and `ImplicitMethods` inherit from.
 This would provide a unified way to call any method without worrying about whether it’s explicit or implicit.
 For example:

 ```cpp
 class HeatEquationSolver {